CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/PrinterSettings/_index.md

 ## Done?

-Once you have your preferred settings set, move to the slicing files section
+Once you have your preferred settings set, move to the slicing files section.